Marcel Bellefeuille: BC Lions

 Bellefeuille joined the BC Lions for the 2016 season and spent two years with the club.

 Queen's Gaels

 In 2018, Bellefeuille served as offensive coordinator for the Queen's Gaels football team of U Sports.

 Edmonton Eskimos

 Bellefeuille was hired as a scout for the Edmonton Eskimos in 2019.

 Montreal Alouettes

 On January 9, 2020, it was announced that Bellefeuille had re-joined the Montreal Alouettes as the team's offensive line coach.
 However, following the resignation of Jamie Barresi at the University of Ottawa, there was speculation that Bellefueille could return as the program's head coach there.

 Ottawa Gee-Gees (II)

 On May 21, 2020, Bellefeuille was officially announced as the head coach of the Ottawa Gee-Gees.

 Philadelphia Stars

 On January 28, 2022, Stars Head coach Bart Andrus announced that Bellefueille would be a part of the Stars coaching staff at an unknown position, presumably offensive coordinator.
+On January 1, 2024, it was announced the Stars would not be a part of the UFL Merger.

+Michigan Panthers

+On January 29, 2024, it was revealed that Bellefueille would become the new Offensive coordinator for the Michigan Panthers.